Background

 Perioperative Cardiac Risk Assessment

 Vascular surgery patients have high rates of coronary artery disease.
-The Revised Cardiac Risk Index (RCRI) helps stratify perioperative major adverse cardiac events (MACE) risk before non-cardiac surgery [15].
+The Revised Cardiac Risk Index (RCRI) helps stratify perioperative major adverse cardiac events (MACE) risk before non-cardiac surgery (Lee 1999)π.
 Vascular procedures (especially aortic and lower extremity) are classified as high-risk surgery, contributing 1 point to the RCRI score.
+In patients with established atherosclerotic cardiovascular disease (ASCVD), the SMART2-HF model may be used to predict the risk of incident heart failure, further refining the clinical profile of the high-risk vascular patient (Reitsma 2026).

 Hemodynamic Testing

-- ABI: Sensitivity ~80%, specificity ~95% for PAD [16].
+- ankle-brachial index (ABI): Sensitivity ~80%, specificity ~95% for peripheral arterial disease (PAD) (Aboyans 2012)π.
 Limitations: falsely elevated in calcified arteries.

-- TcPO₂: Values <30 mmHg indicate severe ischemia with poor wound-healing potential; 30–39 mmHg suggests moderate ischemia; ≥40 mmHg indicates adequate perfusion [18].
+- transcutaneous oxygen tension (TcPOβ): Values <30 mmHg indicate severe ischemia with poor wound-healing potential; 30β39 mmHg suggests moderate ischemia; β₯40 mmHg indicates adequate perfusion (Schepers 2010)π.

 - Segmental pressures and plethysmography: Localize stenoses and assess venous reflux.

-In CLTI, toe pressure <30 mmHg or TcPO₂ <30 mmHg indicates severe ischemia and poor wound-healing potential; WIfI staging integrates hemodynamics (toe pressure, TcPO₂), wound characteristics, and infection severity to stratify limb threat and guide revascularization [14].
+In chronic limb-threatening ischemia (CLTI), toe pressure <30 mmHg or TcPOβ <30 mmHg indicates severe ischemia and poor wound-healing potential.
+The Wound, Ischemia, and foot Infection (WIfI) staging system integrates hemodynamics (toe pressure, TcPOβ), wound characteristics, and infection severity to stratify limb threat and guide revascularization decisions (Conte 2019)π,(Das 2025).
 See 10Ch.
 10 for complete WIfI classification.

 Imaging Modalities

-- CTA: Provides high-resolution 3D reconstructions for aneurysms and PAD; requires contrast and radiation [20].
+- computed tomography angiography (CTA): Provides high-resolution 3D reconstructions for aneurysms and PAD; requires contrast and radiation (Sun 2011)π.
+CTA is highly effective for identifying the multi-segmental and infrapopliteal disease patterns common in diabetic patients (Das 2025).

-- Catheter angiography: Remains the gold standard; allows simultaneous diagnosis and treatment but carries procedural risk [22].
+- Catheter angiography: Remains the gold standard; allows simultaneous diagnosis and treatment but carries procedural risk (White 2006)π.

-- IVUS/OCT: Provide intraluminal detail; OCT superior for plaque characterization, IVUS for stent sizing [23].
+- intravascular ultrasound (IVUS) and optical coherence tomography (OCT): Provide intraluminal detail; OCT superior for plaque characterization, IVUS for stent sizing (Ali 2016).

-- PET/CT: Detects active inflammation in aneurysm walls and vulnerable plaques [24].
+- positron emission tomography/computed tomography (PET/CT): Detects active inflammation in aneurysm walls and vulnerable plaques (Figueroa 2015)π.

 Medical Management

-- Lifestyle modification: Smoking cessation reduces AAA expansion and PAD progression [25].
+- Lifestyle modification: Smoking cessation reduces abdominal aortic aneurysm (AAA) expansion and peripheral arterial disease (PAD) progression (Golledge 2017)π.
 Exercise therapy improves walking distance in PAD.
+Comprehensive risk factor modification, including diet and physical activity, remains the cornerstone of cardiovascular prevention (Al 2025).

-- Antiplatelet therapy: Aspirin or clopidogrel for secondary prevention in symptomatic atherosclerotic disease [26].
+- Antiplatelet therapy: Aspirin or clopidogrel for secondary prevention in symptomatic atherosclerotic disease (CAPRIE 1996).

 - Anticoagulation: Low-dose rivaroxaban plus aspirin benefits select PAD patients; see 10Ch.
 10 for COMPASS/VOYAGER-PAD evidence and patient selection criteria.

-- Lipid lowering: High-intensity statins reduce events and slow aneurysm growth.
-PCSK9 inhibitors provide additional risk reduction in statin-intolerant or high-risk patients [27].
+- Lipid lowering: High-intensity statins reduce events and slow aneurysm growth (Al 2025).
+Proprotein convertase subtilisin/kexin type 9 (PCSK9) inhibitors provide additional risk reduction in statin-intolerant or high-risk patients (Sabatine 2017)π.

 Open Surgery

-- Bypass grafting: Autologous vein remains gold standard for infrainguinal bypass [29].
+- Bypass grafting: Autologous vein remains gold standard for infrainguinal bypass (Conte 2018)π.
 See 10Ch.
-10 for BEST-CLI/BASIL evidence.
+10 for BEST-critical limb ischemia (CLI)/BASIL evidence.

-- CEA: Standard for symptomatic carotid stenosis >50% and select asymptomatic stenosis >70%.
+- carotid endarterectomy (CEA): Standard for symptomatic carotid stenosis >50% and select asymptomatic stenosis >70%.
 See 7Ch.
 7 for NASCET, CREST, and patient selection.

-- Open AAA repair: Durable long-term results, particularly for young/fit patients [30].
+- Open abdominal aortic aneurysm (AAA) repair: Durable long-term results, particularly for young/fit patients (Lederle 2002).
 See 4Ch.
 4.

-- Thrombectomy/Embolectomy: Fogarty embolectomy remains the standard for acute embolic occlusion [10].
+- Thrombectomy/Embolectomy: Fogarty embolectomy remains the standard for acute embolic occlusion (Rutherford 2018).

 > See Also: Disease-specific surgical details: 4Ch.
 4, 7Ch.
 7, 10Ch.
 10.